David-Worboys/QTPYGUI/README.md

 automatically size correctly.

 <br>**Properties**
-<br>The following properties apply when a button is instantiated with the Button call as below
+<br>The following properties apply when a button is instantiated with the Button
+call, as in the "fully loaded" declaration below

 | **Property**         | **Description**                                                                                      | **Type**                                    | **Optional** |
 |----------------------|------------------------------------------------------------------------------------------------------|---------------------------------------------|--------------|